SasView/sasview/src/sans/models/media/model_functions.rst

 I (q) = scale/q + background.

-Otherwise, program incorporates the empirical multiple level unified Exponential/Power-law fit method developed by G. Beaucage.
+Otherwise, program incorporates the empirical multiple level unified Exponential/Power-law fit method developed by G Beaucage.
 Four functions are included so that One, Two, Three, or Four levels can be used.